manojarulmurugan/Sales-Forecasting-and-Customer-Segmentation-on-Sales-Data/README.md

-# HP-Data-Management
+# Sales Forecasting and Customer Segmentation on HP Sales Data
-A Business Data Management Project
+A Business Data Management Project using real HP Sales data